Supporting your child’s mental health during COVID-19 school returns

 Children may also find it difficult being physically distanced from friends and teachers while at school – you could encourage them to think about other ways to bond and stay connected.

 Reassure children about safety measures in place to help protect students and teachers and remind children that they can also help prevent germs spreading by washing their hands with soap and coughing or sneezing into their elbow.

 Remind children about the positives – that they will be able to see their friends and teachers (if they are physically returning to the classroom) and continue learning new things.

 My child’s school is recommending the wearing of protective clothing, which is making my child feel more nervous.
 What should I say to her?

-Approach this conversation with empathy, saying that you know she is feeling anxious about coronavirus, but that it’s healthy to talk about our worries and emotions.
-Children may also get upset or frustrated if they are finding it hard to wear masks, especially when running or playing.
-You can reassure your children that lots of adults are working hard to help keep your family safe, but emphasize that it's important we all follow the recommended measures to take care of more vulnerable members of our community.
+Approach this conversation with empathy, saying that you know she is feeling anxious and that it’s healthy to talk about our worries and emotions.
+Children may also get upset or frustrated if they find it hard to wear masks.
+Try reassuring your children that lots of adults are working hard to help keep your family safe, but emphasize that it's important we all follow the recommended measures to take care of each other and especially the more vulnerable members of our community.

-How can I encourage my child to follow precautions (such as frequent handwashing, physical distancing, etc.) at school without alarming her?
+How can I encourage my child to follow precautions (such as frequent handwashing, etc.) at school without alarming her?

-One of the best ways to keep children safe from COVID-19 and other diseases is to simply encourage regular handwashing.
-It doesn't need to be a scary conversation.
+Regular handwashing is an important precaution to protect children (and all of us!) not just against COVID-19, but other diseases as well.
+And encouraging frequent handwashing with your children doesn't need to be a scary conversation.
 Sing along with their favourite song or do a dance together to make learning fun.
 Make sure to teach them about how even though germs are invisible, they could still be there.
 When children understand why they need to wash their hands, they’re likely to continue doing so.